Oxore/351elec-helloworld-port/Readme.md

 - [ ] Link with SDL2
 - [ ] Make it use SDL2 to write "Hello, world!" on the screen
 - [ ] Play sound
-- [ ] Move some sprite,  by controls
+- [ ] Move a sprite around by pressing cross buttons and touching L2/L3 sticks
-- [ ] Rotate vibration motor
+- [ ] Rotate vibration motor by pressing A
-- [ ] Display picture with controls mapping
+- [ ] Display picture with controls mapping and light up correspongin buttons

 ## Notes

 - Keep it a simple demo app.
 No complicated mechanics must be involved.
 It must not be a game, it must be a features demo for port makers.
 It must be obvious where the app source code is, where build scripts are and 351elec system related stuff is.
 - Document and comment everything explicitly.
 Explain it like some noob begins his/her own journey to the world of programming and decided to start here.
 Or at least aspire to this level of detailing.